CHASE AHRC studentship scheme for Arts and Humanities Research (2022)

 Type of award

 CHASE AHRC studentships are open to UK and Overseas/International students according to the UKRI student eligibility rules.
-Up to 30% of each cohort of students may be Overseas students, but AHRC scholarships cover only UK level fees not Overseas PhD fees .
-We are now also able to offer a limited number of studentship awards to international candidates, including a stipend and full payment of international fees.
+Up to 30% of each cohort of students may be Overseas students .
+So we are now also able to offer a limited number of studentship awards to international candidates, including a stipend and full payment of international fees.

 All other students (e.g. EU nationals moving to the UK to start their PhD) will count as Overseas students.

 If you have already commenced doctoral study, you may still be eligible for an AHRC studentship funding providing that, at the start of the AHRC award, you will have at least 50% of your period of study remaining as of September 2022 when the studentship commences.